Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Related Work

 \subsection{Evaluation Methods Used in Customer Service QA}

 Evaluation of customer service QA systems mainly relies on automatic metrics and qualitative assessments.
-Automatic methods include lexical overlap metrics such as BLEU and ROUGE and semantic similarity metrics like BERTScore and BARTScore \citep{BLEU, lin-2004-rouge, zhang2020bertscoreevaluatingtextgeneration, yuan2021bartscoreevaluatinggeneratedtext}.
+Automatic methods include lexical overlap metrics such as BLEU (Bilingual Evaluation Understudy, a precision-based metric measuring n-gram overlap between generated and reference text) and ROUGE (Recall-Oriented Understudy for Gisting Evaluation, a metric measuring the overlap of words and sequences between generated and reference text) and semantic similarity metrics like BERTScore (a metric that computes token-level semantic similarity between generated and reference text using contextual embeddings from pre-trained encoder-only transformer models) and BARTScore (a metric that uses a pre-trained BART encoder-decoder model to score generated text based on the likelihood of generating the reference text from the candidate response) \citep{BLEU, lin-2004-rouge, zhang2020bertscoreevaluatingtextgeneration, yuan2021bartscoreevaluatinggeneratedtext}.
 While efficient, these often capture surface-level similarity rather than dialogue coherence.
 Qualitative evaluations focus on human-centered qualities like correctness, clarity and empathy.
 Human assessment remains the gold standard, while LLM-as-a-judge frameworks such as G-Eval and PairEval provide scalable alternatives \citep{liu-etal-2023-g, park2024pairevalopendomaindialogueevaluation, gu2025surveyllmasajudge}.
 However, most studies focus on overall conversation evaluations and have not focused on stage-based evaluations to assess SLMs' abilities across different conversational stages.

-Overall, prior work shows that current approaches do not fully cover all aspects of customer-service QA, particularly in multi-turn settings, due to a lack of benchmarks designed to evaluate dialogue continuity and contextual understanding across conversational turns.
+Overall, prior work shows that current quantitative and qualitative evaluation approaches do not fully cover all aspects of customer-service QA, particularly in multi-turn settings, due to a lack of benchmarks designed to evaluate dialogue continuity and contextual understanding across conversational turns.
+These gaps motivate the synthetic dataset construction, fine-tuning pipeline and evaluation framework presented in the following section.